Rádio Zero: Rádio Universidade Tejo (1986–1988)

-RIIST (1995-2000)
+RIIST (1995–2000)

 In 1995 a group of students at the AEIST, created a new campus radio named of Rádio Interna do IST/RIIST (IST Internal Radio), transmitting only through speakers installed in the campus.
 By the academic season of 1999 / 2000 it became an internet stream as well.
 This group disappeared in 2000.

 Reactivation

-RIIST (2004-2006)
+RIIST (2004–2006)

 In May 2002, a group of students of IST, composed by Alexandre Rio, André Duarte, André Santos, Bartolomeu Bernardes, Bernardo Mendes, David Santos, Edgar Lopes, Joana Batista, João Aguiar, João Pina, Ricardo Ramires, Ricardo Ressureição and Tiago Carvalho, decided to reactivate the extinct RIIST.
 Some of them ran for the administration of the student's union AEIST (cultural and creative section), whereas others were non-official supporters of the other candidates.
 Despite not being elected, the whole group decided in that same September to start the procedures to reopen RIIST.
 In 2003 several students recovered the radio section.
 The broadcast restarted on April 26, 2004.
 In 2005, during the Transmediale in Berlin, the RIIST co-founded and presented along with nine other radio stations (Resonance FM, UK; Bootlab, Germany; Tilos Radio, Hungary; Radio Campus, Belgium; Kunstradio, Austria; Orange, Austria; Radio Cult, Bulgaria; Kanal103, Macedonia; and Oxygen, Albania) the radio network Radia.

-Rádio Zero (from 2006)
+Rádio Zero (2006–2022)

 By decision of its members, the RIIST name was changed to Rádio Zero, effective on March 6, 2006.